-Nip it in the bud: Hawke's Bay's unwelcome frosts to continue for another night
+Hawke's Bay's unwelcome frosts add to drought woes

 In Napier's CBD the overnight temperature was negative 0.3 degrees Celsius, while at Hawke's Bay Airport it was –1C, MetService Meteorologist Andrew James said.

-Hastings woke to –0.9C , Wairoa just hit the positives with 0.3C and the Takapau Plains were again the coldest at –3.1C.
+Hastings woke to –0.9C, Wairoa just hit the positives with 0.3C and the Takapau Plains were again the coldest at –3.1C.

 Coastal areas such as Napier, Hastings and Wairoa were colder on Friday than Thursday making it their coldest mornings of the year.

-The frost is not good news for farmers who are still very much in drought Federated Farmers Hawke's Bay President Jim Galloway said.
+The frost is not good news for farmers who are still very much in drought, Federated Farmers Hawke's Bay President Jim Galloway said.

 Galloway said the frost drops soil temperature which slows grass growth, the one thing farmers need right now.